Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 November 2024 14.22.51 UTC
+- WIB: Rabu, 13 November 2024 15.31.12 UTC
-- WITA: Rabu, 13 November 2024 15.22.51 UTC
+- WITA: Rabu, 13 November 2024 16.31.12 UTC
-- WIT: Rabu, 13 November 2024 16.22.51 UTC
+- WIT: Rabu, 13 November 2024 17.31.12 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: nature
+Kategori: technology